SkylineCommunications/dataminer-docs-connectors/connector/doc/EATON_9390_UPS.md

 This connector is used to monitor the EATON 9390 UPS device.

-The energy-efficient Eaton 9390 UPS (formerly Powerware 9390 UPS) provides backup power and scalable battery runtimes in a small footprint for mid-size data centers, medical equipment and other critical systems.
+The energy-efficient Eaton 9390 UPS (formerly Powerware 9390 UPS) provides backup power and scalable battery runtimes with a small footprint for mid-size data centers, medical equipment, and other critical systems.

 ## About